Ibrahim-Salmann/Designing-my-first-game/DIARY.md

 It's a tedious, infuriating setback.
 But I refuse to be defeated.
 I'll rebuild, I'll persevere, and I'll emerge from this ordeal stronger.
 The collision implementation will be done, the game will be built, and I'll prove that even the most frustrating glitches can't extinguish my determination.
 The decorations are going back, I will get this right.
 One.
 Tile.
 At.
 A. Time.

+"IMPORTNAT NOTE"

+A cold dread settled over me today, a chilling mix of terror and frustration that I wouldn't wish on my worst enemy.
+I attempted the seemingly simple task of merging my beautifully decorated world-building-1.0 branch into main.
+A task that should have been a triumphant step forward, instead spiraled into a nightmare.
+The decorations, the carefully placed trees, rocks, and huts, simply refused to transfer.
+It was as if they were ghosts, fading into the digital ether.

+I tried again, and again, tweaking, re-merging, but the results were the same.
+A sense of panic began to rise.
+Then, the unthinkable happened.
+I opened Godot, and my game scene was gone.
+Not just the decorations, but the entire scene, replaced by a stark, terrifying error message.
+It was a digital death knell.
+My heart pounded in my chest.
+Had I lost everything?
+Was my game, my creation, truly gone?

+The error messages were a cryptic language of corrupted files and syntax errors, a chaotic jumble of technical jargon that seemed to mock my efforts.
+I felt a wave of despair, a sense of utter helplessness.
+I turned to the digital oracle, ChatGPT, seeking answers, seeking salvation.
+It suggested I delve into the raw text of the game.tscn file, a daunting task for a weary developer.

+But before I plunged into the abyss of code, I remembered the output debugger.
+I opened it, my eyes scanning the lines, searching for the source of the catastrophe.
+It was a tedious process, a hunt for a needle in a digital haystack.
+And then, I found it.
+A series of misplaced equal signs, a missing bracket, tiny errors that had brought my world to its knees.

+I opened the game.tscn file in Visual Studio Code, the raw, unedited heart of my scene.
+The file, a complex structure of nodes and properties, was a testament to the intricate workings of Godot.
+Each node, each property, carefully defined, held the key to my game.
+I painstakingly corrected the errors, carefully placing each bracket, each symbol, hoping against hope that I was restoring order to the chaos.

+And then, miraculously, the scene loaded.
+But the victory was bittersweet.
+The decorations, the fruits of my labor, were gone.
+Only the bare bones of the terrain remained.
+The TileMap_Decorations layer, the canvas upon which I had painted my world, was empty.
+I felt a wave of exhaustion, a sense of having climbed a mountain only to find myself at the bottom again.

+Collision implementation, the task that had seemed so daunting before, now felt like a distant dream.
+I'm creating a new branch, decorate-world-building-decorations, and I will re-decorate.
+I will add every tree, every rock, every hut, every single detail that was lost.
+I will rebuild my world, tile by painstaking tile.

+The report deadline looms, a constant reminder of the pressure I'm under.
+But I will not be deterred.
+I will not give up.
+I will rebuild, I will persevere, and I will create a game that I can be proud of.
+This setback, though devastating, will not define me.
+I will rise from the ashes, stronger and more determined than ever.

+As I began the painstaking process of redecorating, I noticed something peculiar.
+When I went to the TileMap_Decorations node and examined its TileSet in the Inspector, the tileset.tres file was indeed present.
+However, the tiles representing the trees and huts, sourced from separate tile sets, were still displaying those infuriating question marks.
+It was a cruel twist, a reminder that the gremlins were still lurking.
+After some thought, I decided against creating yet another branch for decorations.
+The constant branch switching was clearly contributing to the chaos.
+Instead, I'll commit to the main branch for all decoration-related work.
+This simplifies the workflow and hopefully minimizes the risk of further mishaps.
+Once the decorations are fully restored, I'll create a dedicated branch for collision implementation, keeping those critical mechanics isolated and secure.